jonathanpotts/CartographyTable/README.md

 ## Server Setup

-To run the plugin, the server must be using [Spigot](https://www.spigotmc.org/) 1.14.4+.
-Future versions will require 1.17+ to add support for blocks below Y=0.
+To run the plugin, the server must be using [Spigot](https://www.spigotmc.org/) 1.16.5+ built after 28 Mar 2021.

 Put the JAR file in the `plugins` directory of the Spigot server and (re)start the server.
 Run the `refresh-map-data` command to generate the initial map data.